-The 2018 Bedford Park Festival will run from Friday June 8th (the Summer Exhibition preview party), Saturday 9th and Sunday 10th (Green Days weekend) until June 24th 2018 (Festival Mass and Open Gardens).
-The Festival is organised annually, and underwritten, by St Michael & All Angels on behalf of the community, with profits going to its nominated charities and the church.
+The 2019 Bedford Park Festival will run from Friday June 7th (the Summer Exhibition preview party), Saturday 8th and Sunday 9th (Green Days weekend) until June 23rd 2019 (Festival Mass and Open Gardens).
+The Festival (pictures above) is organised annually, and underwritten, by St Michael & All Angels on behalf of the community, with profits going to its nominated charities and the church.
 More details on the Festival website.

-In 2016, we welcomed back celebrities who have opened the Festival over the years to open the 50th Green Days fete.
+In 2016, we welcomed back celebrities who have opened the Festival over the years to open the 50th Green Days fete (see celebrity selfie above).

 Sophie Ellis Bextor (right), Jeremy Vine, Phyllis Logan, Rageh Omaar, Sarah Greene, Susannah Simons, Gavin Campbell, Mary Nightingale, Alice Arnold and Fergal Keane were joined by others, including Lord Young of Cookham who, as Sir George Young, was the local MP for many years and regularly opened the event in the 1970s, ‘80s and early ‘90s.